-Engineering Student Council
+Engineering Student Council of Iowa State University

 Constitution

-Revised Edition 06/19/13
+Revised 03/2519

 Article I. Name

-The name of this organization shall be the Engineering Student Council f Iowa State University, hereafter referred to as the Engineering Student Council or ESC.
+The name of this organization shall be the Engineering Student Council at Iowa State University, hereafter referred to as the Engineering Student Council or ESC.

 Article II.
-Purpose & Goals
+Purpose

-Section I: The purpose of ESC is to
+Engineering Student Council’s mission is to promote and support engineering student organizations.

+This mission is achieved by doing the following:

-Represent students and student organizations of the College of Engineering to the administration, faculty, and the public.
+Serving as liaison between students and College administration, and by recognizing achievement within the College.

-Coordinate activities involving engineering students and engineering student organizations.

-Establish and coordinate college-wide committees necessary to serve students.

-Serve as the primary allocator of funds provided by the College of Engineering to engineering student organizations.

-Encourage the continual improvement of engineering education and professionalism within the college and the university.

-Encourage membership in the engineering honoraries, professional societies, and College of Engineering committees and participation in college-wide events.

-Recognize outstanding students and faculty in the college.

-Section II: Engineering Student Council abides by and supports Iowa State University policies, State and Federal Laws and follows local ordinances and regulations.

-Our ESC agrees to annually complete President’s Training, Treasurer’s Training and Advisor Training (if required).
+Hosting events for the College of Engineering that help student organizations interact with each other.
+Additionally, providing opportunities for outreach events to the community.

+Working closely with the Student Government Senators from our college to help them best represent our College of Engineering and student concerns.

+Sponsoring Freshman Leaders in Engineering, an organization that teaches countless leadership lessons and provides networking opportunities.

+Interfacing with the National Association of Engineering Student Councils where we learn from and network with other Engineering Student Council groups across the country.

 Article III.
+Statement of Compliance

+Engineering Student Council abides by and supports established Iowa State University policies, State and Federal Laws and follows local ordinances and regulations.
+Engineering Student Council agrees to annually complete President’s Training, Treasurer’s Training and Adviser Training (if required).

+Article IV.
+Non-Discrimination Statement

+Iowa State University and Engineering Student Council do not discriminate on the basis of genetic information, pregnancy, physical or mental disability, race, ethnicity, sex, color, religion, national origin, age, marital status, sexual orientation, gender identity, or status as a U.S. Veteran.

-Membership
+Article V. Membership

-Section I: Eligibility
+Section I:

+Membership shall be open to all students that meet the following criteria.

-(a) Have a minimum cumulative grade point average (GPA) as stated below and meet that minimum GPA in the semester immediately prior to the election/appointment, the semester of election/appointment and semesters during the term of office.
+Have a minimum cumulative grade point average (GPA) as stated below and meet that minimum GPA in the semester immediately prior to the election/appointment, the semester of election/appointment and semesters during the term of office.
 For undergraduate, graduate, and professional students, the minimum GPA is 2.00.
 In order for this provision to be met, at least six hours (half-time credits) must have been taken for the semester under consideration.

-(b) Be a registered student in good standing with the university and enrolled: at least half time (six or more credit hours), if an undergraduate student (unless fewer credits are required to graduate in the spring and fall semesters) during the term of office, and at least half time (four or more credits), if a graduate level student (unless fewer credits are required in the final stages of their degree as defined by the Continuous Registration Requirement) during their term of office.
+Be a registered student in good standing with the university and enrolled: at least half time (six or more credit hours), if an undergraduate student (unless fewer credits are required to graduate in the spring and fall semesters) during the term of office, and at least half time (four or more credits), if a graduate level student (unless fewer credits are required in the final stages of their degree as defined by the Continuous Registration Requirement) during their term of office.

-(c) Be ineligible to hold an office should the student fail to maintain the requirements as prescribed in (a) and (b)."
+Be ineligible to hold an office should the student fail to maintain the requirements as prescribed in (1) and (2).

-(d) “Iowa State University and ESC do not discriminate on the basis of pregnancy, physical or mental disability, genetic information, ethnicity, sex, race, color, religion, national origin, age, marital status, sexual orientation, gender identity, or status as a U.S Veteran.

-Section II: Government of the Student Body (GSB) senators
+Section II:

+Student Government (StuGov) Senators

-Must give a report on behalf of GSB at each general meeting.
+Must give a report on behalf of StuGov at each general meeting.

-Are elected by a majority vote of the general body.
+Are elected during the university wide Student Government elections.

 Section III:

 General Body

-The General Body of ESC shall be led by the President and be an open forum of all eligible members to transact business.
+The General Body of ESC shall be led by the ESC President(s) and be an open forum of all eligible members to transact business.

 The General Body shall be composed of a representative from each recognized organization of ESC.